zainezq/web-port/src/assets/now/now.md

 - Modifying my Home Lab
 - Transitioning to Emacs for web development + Java
   - linting and lsp's
+- Trying to automate this website, instead of hardcoding certain properties (like the sitemap)

+(below is a mermaid js test diagram, shock)

 ```mermaid
 graph TD;